DiganmeGiovanni/Migrations/README.md

-# Scriba
+# MAT - Migration Assistant Tool

 Manage your database versions with pure SQL

-Scriba allows you to write your app migrations, rollbacks and data seeding scripts in pure sql, no matter which languages or frameworks your application is build on
+MAT allows you to write your app migrations, rollbacks and data seeding scripts in pure sql, no matter which languages or frameworks your application is build on

 ## Supported databases